 With lovely seaside places and fossil hotspots within easy reach, days out in the West Country can be as leisurely, educational, or as lively as you like.

-Pinhay Bay and Monmouth Beach are nearby, while further west there’s the pretty village of Beer – famed for its fresh mackerel – and Seaton where there’s a large beach and narrow gauge heritage trams running through the Axe Valley.
+Pinhay Bay and Monmouth Beach are just a few minutes' drive from Lyme Regis, while further west there’s the pretty village of Beer – famed for its fresh mackerel – and Seaton where there’s a large beach and narrow gauge heritage trams running through the Axe Valley.
 Heading east, popular Hive Beach has coarse sand overlooked by cliffs and fields.

 South West Coast path